DataDog/documentation/content/en/account_management/org_settings/oauth_apps.md

 2. Click on your application to open the detailed view of the application and reveal the **Disable Application** button.
 {{< img src="account_management/oauth_apps/disable-app-detailed.png" alt="Disable button in app's detailed view" style="width:100%;">}}

 **Note**: Enabled applications allow users with necessary permissions to grant it access on their behalf.
-When re-enabled, users that have previously authorized the application are required to re-authorize the application to gain access again.
+When re-enabled, users that previously authorized the application are required to re-authorize the application to regain access.

 ## Revoke OAuth access for a user